RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Animations-Sprites/DrawObjectAnimation/README.md

 ```

 ## Notes
-objects that use animation files cannot use transparency, scale or rotation
+Objects that use animation files cannot use transparency, scale or rotation.